brianj-kim/brianj-kim/README.md

 </p>

-⚡ Fun fact: The more we have focused on inversion of control (or dependency injection), the more chance of "decoupled" we have been from our loved one..
+⚡ Fun fact: The more we have focused on inversion of control (or dependency injection), the more chance of "decoupled" we might be from our loved one..